DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

 ### Testing the recommended model
 ---

-When the first combination is modeled, the `species` of an Iris plant accounts for 94.1% of the variation in `petal_length`.
+When the first combination of variables is modeled, the `species` of an Iris plant accounts for 94.1% of the variation in `petal_length`.

 Holding other variables constant:
 * A `setosa` species is expected to have a petal length of `1.4620`